superle3/snippet-leaf/README.md

 Aside from snippets, the plugin also comes with several other features that aim to make writing LaTeX easier.

+## Installation

+### Firefox

+- Go the [latest release](https://github.com/superle3/snippet-leaf/releases/latest) and download the `.xpi` file in the firefox based browser you want to add the extension.
+- There should open a popup, click on `Continue to Installation` and when its done downloading, click `add`.
+- If for whatever reason this doesn't work or you can't download it on that browser, you first hide any sidebar on the left/right and drag-and-drop the `.xpi` file from your file-explorer in firefox.
+It should give you a popup where it asks you if the addons should be added.
+Click `add` to install the addon.

+### Chromium (Chrome, Edge, Brave, Opera, Vivaldi, etc)

+- Go to the [latest release](https://github.com/superle3/snippet-leaf/releases/latest) and download the `snippetleaf-<version-number>.zip` file.
+- Extract the zip file into any folder, for example `snippetleaf`.
+- Inside the folder `snippetleaf`, there should be a file called `manifest.json`, if there is only a folder in `snippetleaf`, check if that folder has a file `manifest.json`.
+- Go to `chrome://extensions` or open your extensions settings. (the url `chrome://extensions` might get redirected to `<insert-browser-name>://extensions` like `brave://extensions`).
+- turn on developer mode
+- Click on `Load unpacked`
+- Select the folder which contains the `manifest.json` file, in this example thus `snippetleaf`.

+To check if the installation succeeded, reload your overleaf website and there should be little message in the corner saying `Snippetleaf settings updated!`.

+> [!NOTE]
+> For pictures of the installation on brave see https://github.com/superle3/snippet-leaf/discussions/23#discussioncomment-14723470.
+> This addon relies on a very recent patch of overleaf which has not been brought into `overleaf-toolkit`.
+Thus if you self-host your overleaf instance and you can patch your instance, see https://github.com/superle3/snippet-leaf/discussions/23#discussioncomment-14732840 on how to patch your `overleaf-toolkit`.

+### Safari/other browsers

+Not supported, use a chromium/firefox browser.
+If anyone is willing to release this addon for safari you can open an issue and I'll redirect it to that version.
+As for other browsers, you can open up an issue asking for support if its not already supported.

+### Chrome extension store/ Edge extension store/ Mozilla addons store

+Coming soon(ish), need to make an icon and then I'll try to release it on there.

 ## Features

 ### Auto-fraction